Now you can securely and easily access your medical records online, any time!

-For technical issues when submitting a medical records request, patients should contact: David Duque or Janet Vila from Sharecare at (954)251-4536
+For technical issues when submitting a medical records request, patients should contact Sharecare customer service at (800) 560-3800

 If there is a fee for the medical records, you will receive an email with instructions to make payment.
 Once the payment is received, another email will be sent with the requested records.

 Most requests can be fulfilled by the end of the next business day.